Berserk-Games/Tabletop-Simulator-API/docs/ui/attributes.md

 type | Defines how the image is drawn. | <ul><li>Simple</li><li>Sliced</li><li>Filled</li><li>Tiled</li></ul> | *(varies)*
 raycastTarget | If the element blocks clicks. | [<span class="tag boo"></span>](#attribute-types) | `true`

+!!!tip
+    It's also possible to use an image URL directly (as string) in the image field.
+Note that this will **NOT** cache the image.

 ### Appearance Attributes

 Attribute&nbsp;Name | Description | Type&nbsp;/&nbsp;Options | Default&nbsp;Value